-Most people think that cardiovascular diseases are a purely physical problem and psychology has nothing to do with it but there have been many research studies that have pointed out the connection between heart diseases and psychology.
+Most people think that cardiovascular diseases are purely physical problems and psychology has nothing to do with it but there have been many research studies that have pointed out the connection between heart diseases and psychology.

 There are a number of clinical areas that explore the link between cardiovascular diseases and behaviour, such as behaviour cardiology, psychocardiology, and cardiac psychology because many of the risk factors surrounding cardiac health have behavioural components.